-I found my way in Rimini this October.
-I had read all of the guides about endless stretches of white sand (about 15km) and beach clubs as far as the eyes can see.
-But, had no idea what this meant for the town in October, when the clubs have closed shop and nothing is left but the seagulls and a windsurfers eager to keep the everlasting summer going.
+I found my way to Rimini this October.
+I had read all of the guides about endless stretches of white sand for as long as 15km and beach clubs as far as the eyes can see.
+But, I had no idea what this meant for the town in October when the clubs have closed shop and nothing is left but the seagulls and windsurfers eager to keep the everlasting summer going.

 I had also heard that it was a party destination- but alas the only parties I saw were related to the hospitality conference that was in town for the week.